 cd ~/private # the private/ folder isn't web accessible mkdir python-temp python36 # create a temporary directory pip install --user virtualenv # use the pip package manager to install the "virtualenv" package cd python-temp wget https://www.python.org/ftp/python/3.6.9/Python-3.6.9.tgz # download python 3.6 tar -xf Python-3.6.9.tgz # extract the archive cd Python-3.6.9 ./configure --prefix="$HOME/private/python36" # configure & compile Python 3.6 make -j 8 make install cd ~/private rm -rf python-temp/ # remove the temporary dir and files

 At this point, you have Python 3.6.9 installed.
-Now, we will run a simple web server with some sample pages:
+Now, we will test python and create some sample pages: